audreyjames/SQL/README.md

 # SQL Projects Portfolio

 Welcome to my SQL Projects Portfolio!
-This repository contains a collection of SQL projects that demonstrate my abilities in database management, data analysis, and SQL programming.
+The repo includes some of the projects done in working with databases, data analysis, and SQL programming.

 ## Table of Contents